taeastmo/16BMB_manual/docs/source/sample_removal.rst

 |

    5. Re-activate the rotation stage axis by clicking the toggle switch in the Automation1 software.
-Then click the :guilabel:`Home Pos.` button for the PE rotation stage to align the PE press sample stages with the beamline coordinate system.
+Then, on the beamline control screen, click the rotation stage's :guilabel:`Home Pos.` button to align the PE press sample stages with the beamline coordinate system.

 .. figure:: /images/sample_removal/automation1_reconnect.png